drighart/WebTool/README.md

 ![Setup with WebTool](http://www.drdevelopment.org/static/images/website.png)

 The website is made with Bootstrap and Angular and is fully mobile.
 The background image / fonts and colors can be configured.

+##Contribute
+You are most welcome to contribute to WebTool!